rust-lang/reference/src/expressions/struct-expr.md

 When initializing a data structure (struct, enum, union) with named (but not numbered) fields, it is allowed to write `fieldname` as a shorthand for `fieldname: fieldname`.
 This allows a compact syntax with less duplication.
-Example:
+For example:

 ```rust
 # struct Point3d { x: i32, y: i32, z: i32 }